ProbabiliSaaS/docs/bf_commands/pbf.exists.md

 title: "PBF.EXISTS"
 nav_order: 5
 description: >
-    Check if an element exists in a filter
+    Check if an item exists in a filter
 parent: "Bloom Filter"
 ---

 # PBF.EXISTS

-Usage: `PBF.EXISTS filter element`
+Usage: `PBF.EXISTS filter item`

-The `PBF.EXISTS` command checks whether an element exists in a filter.
+The `PBF.EXISTS` command checks whether an item exists in a filter.

 Example:
 ```